 Key Features of the Canary Home Security Device

 Canary Home Security Device is a small tower unit that comes in white, black or silver, to suit your decor.
-It retails for around $199 and is around six inches tall by three inches wide and deep.
+It is around six inches tall by three inches wide and deep.
 It looks rather like a minimalist speaker but is packed with smart technology to help protect the home.

 - Camera: It offers a range of protective features including a 1080p HD camera with 147 degree angle view with night mode and audio.